 Batter Up: The best ways to watch baseball on your digital devices

-The 2013 Major League Baseball season is here, and tech-savvy fans have more ways than ever to stream high-quality video and audio at their command, whether it’s pulling out your iPad on the train home, checking your Android phone at the gym, or using your Xbox 360 for more than just late-night gaming sessions.
+The 2014 season of Major League Baseball is upon us.
+And as in recent seasons, tech-savvy fans have multiple ways to stream high-quality video and audio at their command, whether it’s pulling out your iPad on the train home, checking your Android phone at the gym, or using your Xbox One for more than just late-night gaming sessions.

-MLB continues its successful multi-tiered subscription model, albeit with a slight uptick in prices.
-The pricing structure is simple to grok.
-The mobile app version, called At Bat or At Bat 13 (depending on the platform), is $20 across the board (there’s also a $3 monthly option on iOS); one purchase works across all like-minded platforms.
-So $20 on your iPhone also gets you the iPad version.
+MLB's multi-tiered subscription model is largely unchanged from last year, with a simple-to-grok pricing structure.
+The mobile app version, called At Bat, is $20 across the board for the full season; the Kindle Fire, Android, and iOS versions also offer a $3 monthly option.
+One purchase works across all like-minded platforms (so $20 on your iPhone also gets you the iPad version).
 Android users can pay $20 for access on their compatible Android phone, tablet, and Kindle Fire.
 (There are also BlackBerry and Windows Phone versions of the At Bat app.)
 Every app purchase comes with real-time scoring updates and unlimited home/away radio streams throughout the season.
-This year, purchase of MLB mobile apps also includes audio streaming on Macs and PCs.
+Buying the MLB mobile app also gives you access to audio streaming on Macs and PCs.

 Here’s a closer, hands-on look at some of the available platforms.

-The biggest hangup with using your computer is that’s all Flash-based, so constant streaming is going to mean allocating a chunk of your system memory.
+The biggest hangup with using your computer is that’s all Flash-based, so streaming can consume a lot of your computer's resources.
 Video playback typically isn’t as smooth as on portable devices or consoles.
-Frequent momentary stutters are the norm, even when viewing through the pop-up window.
-(If you can sacrifice the screen real estate, watching games in fullscreen is a much nicer experience.)

 Best of the rest